noncom/sx-tubes-manual/README.md

 ------------------------------------------------------------------------------------------------------------------------

-#### Requester Device
+## Requester Device

 Requesters are Grid Elements that are responsible for requesting particular items from the whole Grid.
-The central block of a Requester tube device is the Requester Piston, which is just a normal Minecraft Piston.
+The central block of a Requester tube device is the Requester Piston, which is just a normal __Minecraft Piston__.
 It is recognized as a tube Requester device if it is:
 1. Connected to a Grid by a Glass Tube
 2. Has an inventory block in front of it, for example a Chest.